Emergency Medicine Performance Program

 The Emergency Medicine Performance Program (EMPP) is a three-day, on-site resuscitation intensive designed for emergency physicians.

 EMPP strengthens how physicians prepare, decide, and execute during the most critical moments in emergency medicine.
-This program is built around high-acuity performance.

 It sharpens execution in areas such as: